 Tying It All Together

-The network then looks for its partner contacts who can best promote the offer.
+The network then looks for partner contacts who can best promote the offer.
 Blog writers and other partner contacts interested in the offer choose whether or not to start promoting it on their sites.
 Once ads are posted, traffic begins to flow: users see the ads, some users click on those ads, and some of those users buy tickets.

 Meanwhile, the advertiser and network keep track of everything with TUNE.
 As long as Grandia runs the ad campaign, they pay the network based on the payment structure in the offer when blog writers bring in sales.
 Similarly, the network pays the writers who are driving conversions.